 Summer is the best time of the year; don’t let it go to waste by not creating a wish list of things you want to do.

 - 14 Online Jobs for College Students (With Little to No Experience)

 - 35 Jobs That Higher 15-Year-Olds With No Experience

 - How To Make Money As A Kid (Easy After School Gigs)

 - 40 Fun Summer Activities For Kids That Won’t Break The Bank

-Time To Find Ideas For Your Teen Bucket List
+Find Ideas for Your Teen Bucket List

-There are so many places where you can find ideas for your teen bucket list.
+There are many places where you can find ideas for your teen bucket list.
 You could even ask your parents as it’s good to get an older person’s perspective.

-85 Summer Bucket List Ideas For Teens
+85 Summer Bucket List Ideas for Teens